Flora-King/Top-Service/README.md

 ## Deployment

-The site was deployed in GitHub.
-The steps to deploy are as follows:
+The TOP-service website was deployed in GitHub.

-1 From the Github project that I already created, I followed the following steps:
-The live website can be found here  Top Service
-2
+* I created a github project, and followed provided instructions to apply the Code institute template
+* Once the project finished rendering, i proceeded to write code for my project [TOP service] in gitpod

+To publish/deploy my project, i followed these steps:
+1 navigate to github
+2 open project you want to publish/deploy
-3
+3 navigate to settings
+4 open Github pages section
+5 selected the [main] branch under source
+6 All done
+7 click on the link confirm your website is online

 The live website can be found here [Top_service website]: https://flora-king.github.io/Top-Service/